microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStreamManager.StreamDoubleDisposedEventArgs/StreamDoubleDisposedEventArgs.md

 | allocationStack | Stack of original allocation. |
 | disposeStack1 | First dispose stack. |
 | disposeStack2 | Second dispose stack. |

+## Remarks

+Initializes a new instance of the [`StreamDoubleDisposedEventArgs`](../RecyclableMemoryStreamManager.StreamDoubleDisposedEventArgs.md) class.

 ## See Also